auth0/docs/articles/connections/enterprise/oidc.md

 Auth0 provides an OpenID Connect connection that enables you to connect to OIDC compliant identity providers.

 The Open ID identity provider needs to support [OIDC Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) to be configurable using the Auth0 Dashboard.
-You can configure it using the [Management API](#configuring_the_connection_using_the_management_api)otherwise.
+You can configure it using the [Management API](#configuring_the_connection_using_the_management_api) otherwise.

 To create a new OpenID Connect connection, you'll need to complete the following fields: